Skip to main content

 Ratehub logo

 In need of an upgraded home insurance policy this spring?
-Compare quotes from Canada's top providers to find your best rate with us today – it takes only a few minutes to save big.
+Compare quotes from Canada's top providers to find your best rate today.

 As the snow melts and the buds start to form on the trees, many of us are tempted to roll up our sleeves and do some spring cleaning.
 This change-of-season tradition is about more than just decluttering and re-organizing.

-Key takeaways on spring cleaning and your home insurance
+Key takeaways on home insurance for spring weather

 2. When it comes to flood damage, not all home insurance policies cover it.
 You'll need to add optional endorsements, such as sewer backup and overland water coverage, to ensure you're fully protected.